Philip Browne: ‘Without Government support sport will take a generation to get back on its feet’

 IRFU chief executive Philip Browne has warned of the dire consequences if there is no return to play before the end of the year.
 Photograph: Morgan Treacy/Inpho

-The IRFU chief executive Philip Browne has warned of the dire consequences for Irish rugby if there is no return to play before the end of the calendar year, due to the additional losses of €15-20 million were Ireland’s postponed 2020 Six Nations games against Italy and France, and the November international series.
+The IRFU chief executive Philip Browne has warned of the dire consequences for Irish rugby if there is no return to play before the end of the calendar year, due to the additional losses of €15-20 million were Ireland’s postponed 2020 Six Nations games against Italy and France, and the November international series not played.

 Browne has also appealed for Government assistance after the financial difficulties which the Union has experienced since rugby effectively went into lockdown on March 13th.